MyoKyal/Cooking-Recipe/README.md

-create a new database in phpmyadmin name the recipe_db , yes please include _db import the db file in the folder
+create a new database in phpmyadmin name the recipe_db , yes please include _db import the sql recipe_db file in the folder